 Note: The purpose of Handshake is to centralize all job postings for easy access to all students.
-If you choose to advertise differently contact the Student Engagement Center to link your advertising to Handshake.
-Refer to the handbook for instructions for using Handshake.
+If you choose to advertise differently contact the Career and Community Engagement Center to link your advertising to Handshake.

 Additional advertising on your website, through social media, targeted emails, or listserv announcements is advisable.
 Contact the Student Engagement Center for additional help.

 - All student employees MUST have a completed Federal Employment Eligibility Form (Form I-9) on file on or prior to their 1st day of employment.
 You can check this by searching the name of the student on my.whitman.edu.
 Please refer your students to the Human Resources office if they do not have employment forms turned in.

 - Complete the Student Employment Hiring Form which can be found on the Business Office website.
 This form can be used to add, delete, or change wages for student employees.

 - Have a great experience working with your student employee.

 Q) Should student employees be compensated for job-related travel time?